 A Sacrament is an outward sign instituted by Christ to give us Grace.
-Below is a definition of the Catholic understanding of each of the 7 Sacraments and how/when they are celebrated in our parish.
+Below is a definition of the Catholic understanding of each of the seven Sacraments and how/when they are celebrated in our parish.

 The Sacrament of Baptism, the first of the three sacraments of initiation, is also the first of the seven sacraments in the Catholic Church.
 It removes the guilt and effects of Original Sin and incorporates the baptized into the Church, the Mystical Body of Christ on earth.